-- 18.4.13 A period of suspension or partial suspension will commence on the day after: - the expiry of the time allowed to lodge a notice of appeal to an appeals tribunal the Adjudication Panel for Wales under the Regulations (i.e. within-21 days of after receiving notification of the Standards Committee's determination in accordance with Rule 18.4.10.7.5); or - 18.4.13.2 receipt of notification of the conclusion of any appeal in accordance with the Regulations; or - 18.4.13.3 a further determination by the Standards Committee made after receiving a recommendation from an appeals tribunal the Adjudication Panel for Wales under the Regulations, whichever occurs last.
+- 18.4.13 A period of suspension or partial suspension will commence on the day after: - 18.4.13.1 the expiry of the time allowed to lodge a notice of appeal to the Adjudication Panel for Wales under the Regulations (i.e. 21 days after receiving notification of the Standards Committee's determination in accordance with Rule 18.4.10.7.5); or - 18.4.13.2 receipt of notification of the conclusion of any appeal in accordance with the Regulations; or - 18.4.13.3 a further determination by the Standards Committee made after receiving a recommendation from the Adjudication Panel for Wales under the Regulations, whichever occurs last.

-REFERRAL BY TO AN APPEALS TRIBUNAL THE ADJUDICATION PANEL FOR WALES
+REFERRAL TO THE ADJUDICATION PANEL FOR WALES

-- 18.4.14.1 Where the Standards Committee determines that the Member has failed to comply with the Code of Conduct, the Member may seek permission to appeal against the determination from the President of the Adjudication Panel for Wales (APW) within 21 days of receiving notification of the Standard Committee's determination appeal against the determination to an appeals tribunal drawn from the Adjudication Panel for Wales. - 18.4.14.2 An appeals tribunal The APW may endorse the decision of the Standards Committee, refer a matter back to it-the Standards Committee recommending it impose a different penalty, or overturn the decision. - 18.4.14.3 If: - (a) the Standards Committee determines that the Member failed to comply with the Code of Conduct; and - (b) the Member appeals to an appeals tribuna APWI drawn from the Adjudication Panel for Wales; and - (c) the said tribunal APW refers the matter back to the Standards Committee with a recommendation that a different penalty be imposed, the Standards Committee shall meet as soon as reasonably practicable to consider the recommendation of the appeals tribunal APW and will determine whether or not it should uphold its original determination or accept the recommendation.
+18.4.14.1 Where the Standards Committee determines that the Member has failed to comply with the Code of Conduct, the Member may seek permission to appeal against the determination from the President of the

+- Adjudication Panel for Wales (APW) within 21 days of receiving notification of the Standard Committee's determination. - 18.4.14.2 The APW may endorse the decision of the Standards Committee, refer a matter back to the Standards Committee recommending it impose a different penalty, or overturn the decision. - 18.4.14.3 If: - (a) the Standards Committee determines that the Member failed to comply with the Code of Conduct; and - (b) the Member appeals to an APW drawn from the Adjudication Panel for Wales; and - (c) the APW refers the matter back to the Standards Committee with a recommendation that a different penalty be imposed, the Standards Committee shall meet as soon as reasonably practicable to consider the recommendation of the APW and will determine whether or not it should uphold its original determination or accept the recommendation.

-(d) After making its determination the Standards Committee will instruct the Standards Officer to confirm the decision and the reasons for the decision in writing and to send a copy of the written decision to the Member, the Complainant, the Ombudsman and the president of the Adjudication Panel APW for Wales as soon as reasonably practicable.
+(d) After making its determination the Standards Committee will instruct the Standards Officer to confirm the decision and the reasons for the decision in writing and to send a copy of the written decision to the Member, the Complainant, the Ombudsman and the president of the APW as soon as reasonably practicable.